-- The complaint process will be led by the Customer Relations Manager. - Each service area will have a designated complaints handler, that will be trained to deal with complaints effectively and who has the authority and autonomy to act to resolve issues quickly. - Complaints will be looked at sensitively and fairly from the customer's point of view. - The person making a complaint will be advised who is dealing with their complaint. - Complaints will be dealt with promptly and in strictest confidence, only disclosing information, if necessary, to properly investigate the matter. - Customers will be kept updated on the progress of their complaint. - We will provide a clear explanation of the outcome of our investigation including the reasons for the decision, an apology where appropriate, and what action we will take.
+- The complaint process will be led by the Customer Relations Manager, this includes liaison with the ombudsman and ensuring complaints are report to the Aspire board. - Each service area will have a designated complaints handler, who will be trained, have the authority and autonomy to act to resolve issues quickly. - Complaints will be looked at sensitively and fairly from the customer's point of view - The person making a complaint will be advised who is dealing with their complaint. - Complaints will be dealt with promptly and in strictest confidence, only disclosing information, if necessary, to properly investigate the matter. - Customers will be kept updated on the progress of their complaint. - We will provide a clear explanation of the outcome of our investigation including the reasons for the decision, an apology where appropriate, and what action we will take. - A complaints panel with senior representatives from each service area will regularly review the learning from complaints and the performance of handlers across the business.